cdktf/cdktf-provider-consul/docs/preparedQuery.csharp.md

 - *Type:* string

+Allows specifying the name of a node to sort results near using Consul's distance sorting and network coordinates.

+The magic `_agent` value can be used to always sort nearest the node servicing the request.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs/resources/prepared_query#near PreparedQuery#near}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/prepared_query#near PreparedQuery#near}

 ---